factorial-io/fabalicious/README.md

           # local-port is unique accross the file!
           localPort: <localPort>

-          # if you want to deploy into docker container you can use a docker-
-          # container-name, the script will use docker inspect to get the
-          # container's ip-address <will be removed in the near future>
-          destHostFromDockerContainer: <docker-container-name>

           # when accessing docker-container via tunnels and ssh it may be necessary
           # to disable strictHostKeyChecking over the tunnel
           strictHostKeyChecking: <boolean, optional defaults to true